thuongtuandang/renting_prediction/README.md

     - encoders (to label encode categorical features)
     - medians_by_regio2 (to fill missing values for numerical features by medians)
-    - scaler (for standard scaler) all of them are saved when we fill missing values on the training data (check src/no_text_src/main.py) and they will be used to fill missing values in the test set (of course without the target variable).
+    - scaler (for standard scaler)
+    - ***NOTE***: all of them are saved when we fill missing values on the training data (check src/no_text_src/main.py) and they will be used to fill missing values in the test set (of course without the target variable).
 For more details, please check src/no_text_src/test.py.

 - sample_data_text: it contains clean, tokenized sample datasets with text features.